bdytx5/choline/README.md

 best to read txt's in order of [idk, gameplan, envstuff]

 Core functions (subject to change)
 - Allows for single command that uploads all data to a remote vast instance and starts the training script for you automatically
+- ability to schedule the above
 - If using the Choline wrapper, it will automatically store models that have been pretrained, along with your script information to a frontend
 - Ability to pause runs and resume via the font end
 - Automatic run restart and new instance creation as a result of failed runs